Office: 489 Education; 313-577-1601

 Requests for time extensions and monitoring of the university's academic probation system.

-As a liaison to the Michigan Department of Education, the Division of Academic Services recommends candidates for initial certification as teachers, administrators and school psychologists, as well as licensure for school counselors.
-Additionally, the division helps candidates secure endorsements to existing teacher and administrator certificates, and also completes approval recommendations for supervisors and directors of special education.
+As a liaison to the Michigan Department of Education, the Division of Academic Services recommends candidates for initial certification as teachers, administrators, and school psychologists; approvals for supervisors and directors of Special Education; and licensure for school counselors.
+Additionally, the division helps candidates secure endorsements to existing teacher and administrator certificates.